Bruce Campbell Adamson PO Box 1003 Aptos,

 including some never before published of the Civil War.

-only $12.00 and $3.50 postage within the USA.
-It is 8 by 11 1/2
+20.00 and $5.50 postage within the USA.
+It is 8 by 11 1/2 format.

-format.
 Adamson's first book has been retyped setted.
-Adamson

 GEORGE W. ELY was born January 6, 1840, in